Larry Bird Doubted Himself as an NBA Rookie, but Things Quickly Changed

-Larry Bird was the complete player
+Larry Bird was a complete NBA player

 Although Larry Bird played his college basketball at little-known Indiana State, he certainly made a name for himself.
-Bird and Magic Johnson began their longstanding rivalry in college when Bird’s Sycamores battled Johnson’s Michigan State Spartans in the NCAA tourney finals back in 1979.
+Bird and Magic Johnson began their longstanding rivalry in college when Bird’s Sycamores battled Johnson’s Michigan State Spartans in the NCAA tourney finals in 1979.

 Larry Bird was loaded with confidence